 that have a close connection with the Weierstrass semigroups at one rational place $H(P)$, and two rational places $H(P, Q)$.
 In Theorem \ref{t:isodual} this connection allows to provide an arithmetic condition on $b$ to decide when the flag \eqref{eq:seqcodes} has the isometry-dual property.

 From a coding theory point of view, it is natural to consider function fields with many rational places.
-Indeed, if $n$, $k$, $d$ are, respectively, the length, dimension, and minimum distance of a code over a function field of genus $g$, the rate $(k+d)/n \geq 1+(1-g)/n$ depends on the length of the code in comparison with the genus of the underlying function field.
+Indeed, if $n$, $k$, $d$ are, respectively, the length, dimension, and minimum distance of an algebraic geometry code over a function field of genus $g$, the rate $(k+d)/n$ satisfies the relation

+These inequalities depend on the length $n$ of the code with respect to the genus $g$ of the underlying function field.
+Codes with a large rate $(k+d)/n$ are considered the best ones.
 Thus, function fields with many rational places, that is, function fields over $\fq$ such that the number of rational places is close (or equal) to the Hasse-Weil upper bound $q+1+2g\sqrt{q}$ have been intensively studied.
-The function fields attaining the Hasse-Weil upper bound are called {\it maximal function fields}.
-Many explicit constructions of AG codes in one or two points over well known families of maximal or with many rational places function fields can be found in the literature, see \cite{XC2002, MTT, Geil, KimLee, G2004,AM}, where a variety of subjects are investigated, such as the computation or improvement of parameters.
-It turns out that many examples of function fields with many rational places can be described by an affine equation of the form $y^m=f(x)$ for some polynomial $f(x) \in \fq[x]$.
+A function field attaining the Hasse-Weil upper bound is called {\it a maximal function field}.
+Several explicit constructions of AG codes over well known families of maximal or with many rational places function fields can be found in the literature, see \cite{XC2002, MTT, Geil, KimLee, G2004}, and \cite{AM}.
+In these papers a variety of subjects are investigated, such as the computation or improvement of parameters.
+It turns out that numerous examples of function fields with many rational places can be described by an affine equation of the form $y^m=f(x)$ for some polynomial $f(x) \in \fq[x]$.
 Important examples of maximal function fields of such form are the Hermitian function field \cite{Gretchen}, the Giullietti-Korchmáros function field \cite{GK2009}, and the generalized Hermitian function field described in \cite{KKO,GV1986}.
-Other examples of such function fields have many rational places such as Geil's norm-trace function field \cite{Geil,MTT}, and other ones as the described in \cite{GQ2001}.
+Other examples of such function fields with many rational places are given by the norm-trace function field \cite{Geil, MTT}, and the ones as the described in \cite{GQ2001}.
 Function fields defined by equations of the form $y^m=f(x)$ are also known as Kummer extensions, see \cite{Stichtenoth} for a formal definition.
 The study of codes on one or more points over certain Kummer extensions can be found in \cite{CMQ, Geil, MTT, BQZ2016, SH2017}.